alan7383/Discord-Analysis-Bot/README.md

 ## Features

-- **Automated APK analysis**: Users can upload APK files for instant analysis.
+- **Automated APK analysis**: Users can upload APK files, and the bot will automatically analyze them.
 - **VirusTotal API integration**: Utilizes VirusTotal to scan APKs and return detailed reports.
 - **Secure and easy-to-use**: Ensures a streamlined experience within Discord.